 However, just because it is easier than ever to obtain evidence for a divorce case by spying on a spouse, doesn’t mean it is the best approach in every circumstance.
 An attorney can help an individual who is considering filing for a divorce to determine what evidence will be helpful and the best way to go about obtaining the information.

 For instance, an individual who is considering filing for divorce may want to know whether their spouse was unfaithful during the marriage.
 But, this information is typically irrelevant to a divorce proceeding in California.
 Under California law, all divorces are considered “no fault” divorces.
 The individual seeking a divorce does not have to prove that their spouse did something wrong.
 In addition, the court will not penalize a cheating spouse by awarding them less property or requiring them to pay more support.

 In addition, the privacy laws surrounding spying on a spouse are currently in flux and not clearly defined.
 Overzealous spying can subject an individual to stalking, wiretap, cybercrime, and trespass laws, as well as civil suits.
 Therefore, it is important for anyone who is considering spying on their spouse to consult with an attorney who will be able to navigate this emerging area of law.

 If you have questions about dividing divorce live in Sonoma County, Lake County or Mendocino County California, please contact our Beck Law P.C.
-Santa Rosa office at 707-576-7175 to arrange for a free and confidential consultation.
+Santa Rosa office at 707-576-7175 to arrange for a confidential consultation.